Matt Wallner Preview, Player Props: Twins vs. Rangers

 Matt Wallner At The Plate

-- Wallner is hitting .230 with six doubles, a triple, 10 home runs and 13 walks.
+- Wallner is batting .229 with six doubles, a triple, 10 home runs and 14 walks.

-- Wallner has picked up a hit in 44.7% of his 47 games this year, with at least two hits in 17.0% of them.
+- Wallner has picked up a hit in 43.8% of his 48 games this season, with at least two hits in 16.7% of those games.

-- Wallner has an RBI in 12 of 47 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in four contests.
+- Wallner has had an RBI in 12 games this year (25.0%), including nine multi-RBI outings (18.8%).
+He has also driven home three or more of his team's runs in four contests.

+- In 45.8% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (10.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.